ob325/lisinopril/readme.md

 I would ask here if we want to exclude from the cohort anyone with prior angioedema or other drug exposures that are associated with angioedema risk, but the exercise does not specify so I will leave attrition as NULL.
-Over-exclusion is to be done with caution because it can introduce selection bias, so in this case I would rather do a stratified analysis or sensitivity analysis.
+Over-exclusion should be avoided because it can introduce selection bias, so in this case I would rather do a stratified analysis or sensitivity analysis.